Birding in Estonia

 Why to bird in Estonia?

 It’s easy to find general info about Estonia and it’s birdlife from the net.
-So lets cut it short.
-We have still some patches of untouched nature left unlike most western European countries.
+To keep it short… We have still some patches of untouched nature left unlike most western European countries.
 Plus we are in the middle of Arctic flyway, so in the migration time this little country is packed with birds.
 Since it’s a small country, driving distances are relatively short.

 When to bird in Estonia?